mennamohsensaad/Image-processing-and-filters-/README.md

 * Frequency domain filters.
 * Hybrid images.

-## Deadline

-**Monday 2/3/2020 11:59 PM**

-## Joining to Assignment Repository

-Refer to this sheet to know your **Group number**: (https://docs.google.com/spreadsheets/d/1H0mGNnDtruLanYVxQH6439rXLTpPglXzglBmYt1J_ow/edit?usp=sharing)

-1. Register your team in the assignment through [https://classroom.github.com/g/yHMkJP3m](https://classroom.github.com/g/yHMkJP3m).
-2. Use the following pattern to name your team **SBE404-2020-TeamXX**, where **XX** is the team number in two digits (00, 01, ..., 18).
-3. You either join to an existing team, or create a new team.

-## Deliverables

-When you clone your assignment repository, you will find the following files that you will start working from:

-1. `CV404Filters.py`
-2. `CV404Frequency.py`
-3. `CV404Histograms.py`
-4. `MainWindow.ui`
-5. `images`

 ### A) Computer Vision Functions

-You need to implement Python functions which will support the following tasks:
+need to implement Python functions which will support the following tasks:

 1. Add additive noise to the image.
     * For example: Uniform, Gaussian and salt & pepper noise.